-A great quality of these chocolate toffee bars is they freeze really well.
+A great quality of these bars is they freeze really well.
 I’ll freeze them in packages of 3 or 4 so they’re available whenever needed.
 (Note: These bars become very solid when frozen, so you’ll want to defrost them a bit before enjoying.)

 Tools For Making Gluten Free Chocolate Toffee Bars:

 - 9″x13″ baking pan – The straight sides of this pan make it perfect for making brownies and bars.